bodkan/slendr/README.md

 The function has two modes:

-1. Plotting spatial map dynamics:
+a) Plotting spatial map dynamics:

 ![](man/figures/shiny_maps.png)

-2. Displaying the demographic history graph (splits and geneflow events) embedded in the specified model:
+b) Displaying the demographic history graph (splits and geneflow events) embedded in the specified model:

 ![](man/figures/shiny_graph.png)